morganstanley/ts-mocking-bird/readme.md

 # Framework support

-This library has been tested with and supports Jasmine versions 1 and 2 and Jest versions 26 and 27.
+This library has been tested with and supports Jasmine versions 2 - 5, Jest versions 26 - 29 and vitest version 3.
 The mocking functionality should work in any environment as it has no dependencies on any particular framework.
-The import replacement functionality uses the jasmine `beforeAll` / `afterAll` and `beforeEach` / `afterEach` so will not work in other environments.

 # Usage